TITLE 23: EDUCATION AND CULTURAL RESOURCES

 2) Ethical, legal, regulatory, and reimbursement aspects of the profession;

 3) Strategies for direct and indirect supervision (supervisory process and practices, effective use of assistants);

 4) Evaluating the performance of assistants;

 A) the execution of goals and objectives, data collection, and student outcomes,

 B) standards and strategies for oral and written communication,

 C) techniques, materials, and equipment utilized in the profession, and

 D) the maintenance of records.

-c) In order to be eligible to supervise SLPAs, a speech-language pathologist shall provide to the employing district or cooperative a copy of a signed certificate of completion furnished by the provider.
+c) In order to be eligible to supervise SLPAs, a speech-language pathologist shall provide to the employing district or cooperative a copy of a signed certificate of completion of the training furnished by the provider.
 The employing district or cooperative shall maintain this written evidence on file.

-d) The requirements of subsections (b) and (c) of this Section shall not apply to speech-language pathologists who supervise paraprofessionals only.
-A speech-language pathologist who supervises one or more SLPAs shall be exempt from the requirements of subsections (b) and (c) of this Section provided that he or she presents to the employing district or cooperative entity, and the employer maintains, written evidence demonstrating that the speech-language pathologist had acquired at least one full school year's experience in supervising paraprofessional speech-language pathology staff serving individuals of school age prior to January 1, 2003.
+d) A speech-language pathologist who supervises one or more SLPAs shall be exempt from the requirements of subsections (b) and (c) of this Section provided that he or she presents to the employing district or cooperative entity, and the employer maintains, written evidence demonstrating that the speech-language pathologist had acquired at least one full school year's experience in supervising paraprofessional speech-language pathology staff serving individuals of school age prior to January 1, 2003.